Elephants in Thailand: The issues they face, and the ways we help

 Tourism is also important in that it’s a big factor in governmental decisions to take strong measures to protect elephants because it is vital to their economies.
 Domesticated elephants play a valuable part in education and as ambassador animals on behalf of their wild cousins.
 We hope that after seeing these beautiful animals up close, meeting and learning about them, and watching them interact in a loving and protective family group, you will leave a friend of the elephants for life.

+There has been a lot of misinformation online about Elephants anatomy and their spines.
 That depends on how it's done.
 For Asian female elephant cows, the average weight is about 3 tons (6,000 pounds) so you are maybe 2.5% of her weight.
 So simply sitting on her back doesn't hurt her.
-In fact when elephants mate they have a 3+ ton bull on their back and don't even seem to mind that!
+In fact, scientific studies have shown elephants in camps that offer rides to be less stressed than in observation only camps.
 However, chairs and saddles can hurt an elephant if there are any stones or debris beneath the padding or if the padding is too thin.
 Additionally, if the chairs are on the elephant all day they can cause sores, and for the elephant to overheat.
 The chairs and padding need to stay dry so the elephant can't swim in the river to cool down.
+See how riding an elephant can improve their heath care here.

 Does Chai Lai buy or Sell elephants?